-Amtel, LLC dba Connectivity Source ("Amtel") is writing to inform you of a recent data security incident that may have resulted in an unauthorized access to your sensitive personal information.
-You are receiving this letter because you are a current or former employee of Amtel.
+The Town of Braintree ("Braintree") is writing to inform you of a recent data security incident that may have resulted in unauthorized access to and acquisition of your sensitive personal information.
 While we are unaware of any fraudulent misuse of your personal information at this time, we are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your information.
-Please be assured Amtel takes the protection and proper use of your personal information very seriously.
+Please be assured Braintree takes the protection and proper use of your personal information very seriously.